AlinaD-2912/AlinaD-2912/README.md

 ## 🌱 Currently Learning

-I'm always eager to expand my skills and stay up to date with modern development practices.
-Right now, I’m especially interested in:

-- ✨ **JavaScript** (deeper dive)
-- ⚛️ **Front-End Frameworks** like React
-- 🌍 **Best practices in responsive and accessible design**
+I’m very curious and eager to keep learning — not just during my training, but well beyond.
+I’m especially excited to explore more about **JavaScript**, front-end frameworks, and best practices in modern web development.